AIAScience/mflux-ai-tutorials/document-classification/content.md

+By classifying documents, we are aiming to assign one or more classes or categories to a document, making it easier to manage and sort.
+This is especially useful for publishers, financial institutions, insurance companies or any industry that deals with large amounts of content.

 # Set up Python with machine learning libraries

 Downloading and installing data science-related python packages manually can be hard and tedious.
 Anaconda to the rescue!
 It's basically a bundle that includes python and a number of common python dependencies.
 Download and install it if you don't have it (you should get the Python 3.* version):